EWouters/PicoEmbed/README.md

 + Easy to use

-Installation :
+Installation
 -------------------
 Move `PicoEmbed.php` file into the `plugins` directory.

-Configuration :
+Configuration
 -------------------
 No configuration needed

-Usage :
+Usage
 -------------------
 Open the page you would like to embed a youtube video in and insert the following shortcode while replacing `YOUTUBE VIDEO LINK HERE` with your actual youtube video link.
 `[embed "YOUTUBE VIDEO LINK HERE"]`

-Examples (accepted link formats):
+Examples (accepted link formats)
 --------------------------------------

 + `[embed "https://youtu.be/YR12Z8f1Dh8"]`.